niebardzo/niebardzo.github.io/_posts/2020-06-01-gynvael-challenge-5.md

 ```

-The proxy checks, if the ShowMeTheFlag found in the params value, the proxy sets the youAreBanned boolen to true.
+The proxy checks, if the ShowMeTheFlag found in the params value, the proxy sets the youAreBanned boolean to true.

 As we have already learned, Gynvael prepares his challenges based on the notes/warnings to the developers in the documentation.
 The middleware uses the express.urlencoded() function, let's see what documentation says about that function.
 [http://expressjs.com/en/4x/api.html#express.urlencoded](http://expressjs.com/en/4x/api.html#express.urlencoded)